genesiscommunitysuccess/docs/docs/02_database/00_landing-page.md

 id: 'database-landing'
 ---

-Welcome to our database documentation.

-Check out or left-hand menu for the complete list of content available.
-We have tried to be as complete as we can in describing everything from basic concepts, through underlying technology to data structures and APIs.
-But let us know if we have missed something or just not made it clear enough.
+Welcome to our database documentation!
+Here, we will dive into more detail related to the model and structure of the database and the different ways we can interact with it.

 ## Basics

 Before you start doing anything clever, there are some useful basics that will give you an understanding of the way the Genesis database works.

-- We start with details of the [Data Model](/database/fields-tables-views/fields-tables-views/), which is built on fields, tables and views.
+- [Data Model](/database/fields-tables-views/fields-tables-views/) - Start by looking at how you can define your data model, which is built on fields, tables and views.

-- Find out about read, write and subscribe operations in [Database Concepts](/database/database-concepts/read/), while you can look at different entities in [Data Types](/database/data-types/table-entities/).
+- [Database Concepts](/database/database-concepts/read/) - You can then find out about read, write and subscribe operations and how each operation works

+- [Data Types](/database/data-types/table-entities/) - Finaly, have a look at the different entities used in the Genesis low-code platform.

-## Engaging with the database
+## Interacting with the database

-Once you know the basics, you can explore the details of how you are going to interact.
+Once you know the basics, you can explore the details of how you can interact with the database.

-- For the standard methods of interacting with the database, see [Database Interface](/database/database-interface/entity-db/).
+- [Database Interface](/database/database-interface/entity-db/) - You can have a look at database interface for the standard methods of interacting with the database.

-- [Helper Classes](/database/helper-classes/) gives details of classes such as Subscription, Write Result and Modify Details.
+- [Helper Classes](/database/helper-classes/) - You can look at helper classes for details of classes such as Subscription, Write Result and Modify Details.

-- Find out about Genesis [Asynch and RxJava APIs](/database/types-of-api/asynch/).
+- [Asynch and RxJava APIs](/database/types-of-api/) - For more details about Genesis look at Asynch and RxJava APIs.

-- Explore specific APIs, such as the [Event Handler API](/database/event-handler-api/event-handler-api/) and [Authorisation API](/database/authorisation-api/authorisation-api/)
+- [Specific API](/database/event-handler-api/event-handler-api/) - You can then explore specific APIs, such as the  Event Handler API and Authorisation API